mvrahden/go-enumer/README.md

 )
 ```

-executing `//go:generate github.com/mvrahden/go-enumer -serializers=json` will generate a new file with four basic package functions and four methods (of which two are for JSON (de-)serialization):
+executing `//go:generate github.com/mvrahden/go-enumer -serializers=json` will generate a new file with four basic package functions and five methods (of which two are for JSON (de-)serialization):

 ```go
 func PillValues() []Pill {